amtega/ansible_role_docker_sandbox/README.md

 ## Dependencies

 This role depends on 'docker_provisioner' and 'idempotence_tester' roles.
+You can tune the behaviour of this dependant roles with their respective settings.

 ## Example Playbook